akras14/alexkras.com/posts/memory-leak/post.md

 In my sample program I automate the `kill -USR2 <pid>` command by running `process.kill(process.pid, 'SIGUSR2');`, where `process.kill` is a node wrapper for `kill` command and `process.pid` gets the id for the current Node process.
 I run this command after each Garbage Collection to get a clean Heap dump.

+I don't think `process.kill(process.pid, 'SIGUSR2');` will work on Windows, but you can run `heapdump.writeSnapshot()` instead.

+This example might have been slightly easier with `heapdump.writeSnapshot()` in the first place, but I wanted to mention that you can trigger a heap dump with  `kill -USR2 <pid>` signal on Unix like platforms, which could come in handy.

 Next section will cover how we can use the generated Heap dumps to isolate the memory leak.

 <a name="find-problem"></a>
 ## Step 3.
 Find the problem

-In step 2 we generated a bunch of heap dumps, but we'll need at least 3 at the minimum, and you'll soon see why.
+In step 2 we generated a bunch of heap dumps, but **we'll need at least 3**, and you'll soon see why.

 Once you have your heap dumps.
-Head over to Google Chrome, and open up Chrome Developer tools(F12 on Windows or Command + Options + i on Mac).
+Head over to Google Chrome, and open up Chrome Developer tools (F12 on Windows or Command + Options + i on Mac).

 Once in the Developer Tools Navigate to "Profiles" tab, select "Load" button at the bottom of the screen, navigate to the first Heap Dump that you took, and select it.
 The heap dump will load into the Chrome view as follows: